arunmathewofficial/MIM_Plotter/README.md

 of silicon (Si), sulfur (S), and iron (Fe) behind the plane shock for inflow velocities of 1000 km/s and 3000 km/s.

+### 8.charge_exchange_compare.py
+This script compares the ionization profile of oxygen behind the planar shock with and without charge-exchange reactions enabled.
+Additionally, it generates temperature profiles for both cases.

 # Multi-ion Module MPv10 Testing Scripts #